Built-In Authentication Security

-MindTouch provides a basic authentication username and password sign in experience, built-in to the platform.
-For more advanced authentication use cases, such as multi factor (MFA), configurable password policies, or authenticating with existing enterprise user accounts, MindTouch provides a SAML Single Sign On integration service.
+For more advanced authentication use cases, such as multi factor (MFA), configurable password policies, or authenticating with existing enterprise user accounts, MindTouch provides both OpenID Connect and SAML SSO identity provider services.

 User passwords can be assigned or reset by a site administrator or by the user themselves.
 MindTouch does not require passwords to be reset at regular intervals.
 Passwords must contain a combination of the following varieties:

 - Non-word characters (symbols)

 Passwords must also pass these additional checks:

 - Password must not contain any words from a list of commonly used bad passwords

 MindTouch does not store user passwords as plain text data.
 A passwords is cryptographically hashed and only used to validate incoming passwords upon sign in request.
 Passwords are never displayed, sent in email, communicated by phone, or otherwise available for viewing.